Plants - Animals

 About a kilometre from the shelter, you'll have a choice: continue straight along and up a hill onto the red trail, or curve right through a straight line of pines before curving back.
 In the dusk, this is a beautiful dark and deliciously ominous "hallway."
 As it opens up, there's yet another fork in the trail here.

 If you don't follow the spring trail offshoot (it's pretty overgrown these days), take the little wooden bridge to to a small field, the road and then the rapids.
-(Take care on the bridge. it's sluightly rotted, but still a safer bet than negotiating the ditch it spans.
+(Take care on the bridge. it's rotted, but still a safer bet than negotiating the ditch it spans.
 Let's hope no one decides its safer to remove it.
 Even better, let's hope someone coughs up a few dollars to fix it.)

 Back to the main trail on the ridge: stick to it and you'll go down a hill.
 At the bottom of the hill, where a little trail off left leads to the road which is very close.
-Continue on over a bridge and along the front of the scout camp, just inside their gates.
+Continue on over a small bridge over a tiny creek and along the front of the scout camp, just inside their gates.
 As you pass from their field into a smaller open area, you'll see a big area where the scouts have campfires.
 The trail then leads into the woods and connects with the blue trail again.

 Walked: November, 2008The Red Trail